21 Reasons Why Poor People Stay Poor in America

 Cultural Factors

 If everyone around you is struggling, breaking away can feel like betrayal.
-Some cultures also discourage risk-taking, whether that’s pursuing higher education, starting a business, or investing money.
+In some cases, cultural norms discourage risk-taking, whether it’s going to college, starting a business, or investing money.

 Poor Parenting and Family Dynamics